-Most of the off-gridders that I personally know have an outside income coming in and this greatly improves their chances of living their homesteading dream.
+Most of the off-gridders that I personally know have an outside income coming in.
+This greatly improves their chances of living their homesteading dream.
 While saving money helps, there are always ways to bring some money in.
 Today, many will go for freelance work or they will sell their skills to the community they are part of.
-Having a steady cash flow is still required even after you achieved homesteading success and unfortunately, you cannot cut yourself completely from the money stream.
-There are all sorts of ways to make some extra cash and it all depends on the region you live in and the skills you have.
+Having a steady cash flow is still required even after you achieved homesteading success.
+Unfortunately, you cannot cut yourself completely from the money stream.
+There are all sorts of ways to make some extra cash.
+It all depends on the region you live in and the skills you have.

 Don’t be afraid to ask for help